 The Community Recycling Center is the foundation for building a sustainable recycling program in our community.
 The new center was constructed at the gold level of ‘Leadership in Energy and Environment Design’ (LEED) building techniques which promote whole-building practices and energy efficiency.
 It minimizes the use of products that require energy to manufacture or transport.
 It also incorporates simple techniques that don’t further pollute the environment, consume fossil fuel or unnecessarily extract our natural resources.

 We already handle thousands of pounds of materials each day.
 When the center begins operating at full capacity, we will be self-sustaining through service contracts, the sale of recyclable materials, processed and re-made items, and educational materials.
 We will also be able to handle large volumes of materials, which will allow local commercial waste-haulers to expand their services and offer curbside recycling to their clients.
-In the future VCRS will enlarge the recycling program to include drop-off sites for our outlying communities.
+In 2015, working together with the MSB Central Landfill, the recycling program was enlarged to include drop-off sites for outlying communities at MSB Central Landfill Transfer Sites in Big Lake, Talkeetna, Willow and Sutton.

 Renewable Energy at VCRS